MystenLabs/sui/doc/src/explore/index.md

 View the code for [Sui Wallet](https://github.com/MystenLabs/sui/tree/main/apps/wallet) or [Sui Explorer](https://github.com/MystenLabs/sui/tree/main/apps/explorer) for examples of web apps that interact with Sui using the Typescript SDK.

-## Sui prototypes

-To learn about how the implementation details for the Sui Monstar example prototype, see [Sui Prototypes](../explore/prototypes.md).

-[SoWork x Sui](../explore/sowork.md) - building features on Sui to power creative employee rewards and custom NFT mints via SoWork's mapmaker.